n3tw0rth/web/src/content/post/why-nvchad.md

 yeah, that's what i like, all white and gray. `trouble.nvim` add some colors here and there, but most of it is monochrome.
 I find it difficult to look at code with rainbow colors.
 So most probably i might stick to this.

+Again, it is not the color scheme i find interesting in NvChad, it is the smooth look with all the components.
+No matter how hard i try i will be not able to style telescope the same  way it appears on NvChad.